unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/array-configuration.md

 Before executing these commands, double-check the drive number to avoid accidentally erasing data on the wrong disk.
 :::

-Don’t hesitate to reach out to the [Unraid forums](https://forums.unraid.net/).
+Don't hesitate to reach out to the [Unraid forums](https://forums.unraid.net/).
 There, you can find helpful resources and community support.

 </details>